dbsteward/dbsteward/doc/DEVGUIDE.md

 ## Bugfix example

 1. It is determined that user_location must not be NULL in this geospatial centerice applicaton.
+2. In support of the ticket, bugfix/PROJ-128-user-location-required is branched from master for code and database refinement and scheduled to be included in the 2.5.0 release
-2. The file db/users.xml is edited to specify the table user column user_location must not be null
+3. The file db/users.xml is edited to specify the table user column user_location must not be null
 ```XML
   <column name="user_location" type="geography('POINT')" null="false"/>
 ```
+4. After testing and review, branch bugfix/PROJ-128-user-location-required is brought to master as a pull request
-3. After peer review, when v2.5.0 is branched from master and compared to v2.4.0, the database structure changes include the new constraints for user_location
+5. When v2.5.0 is branched from master and compared to v2.4.0, the database structure changes include the new constraints for user_location
 ```SQL
 ALTER TABLE user
   ALTER COLUMN user_location SET NOT NULL;